-

 A Kinrowan Estate story: Fireplaces

 Let’s discuss fireplaces.
-Or more precisely why there’re only scattered open fireplaces left in all of Kinrowan Hall these days: one in the Library, one in the Pub and in the senior staff residences (RHIP).
-Why this is so is what … Continue reading
+Or more precisely why there’s only scattered open fireplaces left in all of Kinrowan Hall these days, one in the Library, the Library and in the Pub and in the senior staff residences (RHIP).
+Why this is … Continue reading

 Posted in Uncategorized